-- have completed a bachelor's degree or master's degree with courses in nutrition, including upper-level macroand micronutrients, community or lifespan nutrition, general and organic chemistry, biology, physiology, biochemistry, and statistics; - 2. be proficient in written and spoken English; - 3. have a prior grade-point average of 3.0 or higher; - submit scores on the Graduate Record Examination General Test; - submit a personal letter of intent, research experience, and letters of reference.
+- have completed a bachelor's degree or master's degree with courses in nutrition, including upper-level macroand micronutrients, community or lifespan nutrition, general and organic chemistry, biology, physiology, biochemistry, and statistics; - 2. be proficient in written and spoken English; - 3. have a prior grade-point average of 3.0 or higher; - submit a personal letter of intent, research experience, and letters of reference.